 Every night we like to do something as a whole camp.
 Each night is a little bit different.
 We have been known to host Carnival Nights, an all-camp Mud Run, Capture the Flag, World Cup soccer games, Candyland Night, Sponge Wars, a Color Run and we have a Campfire program each week too.
-No matter what it is, it is always fun and a great chance to do something altogether.
+No matter what it is, it is always fun and a great chance to do something all together.

 10. We, the Directors, want you to love camp as much as we do.

 Camp Kamaji is a family.
-Kat grew up at Kamaji as a camper, a counselor, a Unit Director and then as the year-round Associate Director for 10 years before choosing to run it with her husband, Jason.
+Kat grew up at Kamaji as a camper, a counselor, a Unit Director, and then as the year-round Associate Director for 10 years before choosing to run it with her husband, Jason.
 Kat knows nothing else as well as she knows Kamaji!